PASHMINA AND CASHMERE MAINTENANCE

 Unlike wool, pashmina and cashmere like water.
 It is therefore quite possible to hand wash them, whereby some measures have been taken :

-- Use a mild detergent baby-style shampoo diluted with cold or lukewarm water (at 30 °C maximum),
+- Use a mild detergent, such as liquid detergent for wool and silk, diluted in cold or barely lukewarm water (30° maximum),

 - Above all, do not soak.
 Stir lightly with fingertips for a few minutes,